makemikefulleragain/kamunity-10july/content/media/2024-07-10-the-great-username-change-controversy.md

 ---
-title: "The Great Username Change Controversy"
+title: The Great Username Change Controversy
-type: "post"
+type: post
-description: "When we allowed username changes, chaos ensued.
-Here is what we learned."
+description: When we allowed username changes, chaos ensued.
+Here is what we learned.
-author: "Policy Team"
+author: Policy Team
-date: "2024-07-10"
+date: 2025-07-22T23:22:50.304Z
-featured: false
+featured: true
-thumbnailUrl: "/character-mascot.png"
+thumbnailUrl: /character-mascot.png
+timePeriod: LAST YEAR
-contentUrl: "/content/username-controversy"
+contentUrl: /content/username-controversy
 tags:
-  - "usernames"
+  - usernames
-  - "policy"
+  - policy
-  - "controversy"
+  - controversy
-perspective: "SPICY"
-timePeriod: "LAST YEAR"
 logoCard: false
+perspective: SPICY
 ---
-# The Great Username Change Controversy
+# The Great Username Change Controvesrsysssssssssssssssssssssssssssssssssssssssssss

 When we allowed username changes, chaos ensued.
 Here is what we learned.

 ## About This Content

-**Author**: Policy Team
+**Author**: Policy Team\
-**Type**: POST
+**Type**: POST\
-**Perspective**: SPICY
+**Perspective**: SPICY\
 **Timeline**: LAST YEAR

 ## Tags

-- usernames
+* usernames
-- policy
+* policy
-- controversy
+* controversy

 ## Content

 This content represents the spicy perspective on community topics from last year.

 This is a community post sharing important updates and information.